uliw/ESBMTK-Examples/README.md

 This repo holds example code for the [Earth Science Box Modeling Toolkit.](https://github.com/uliw/esbmtk) Please see the <https://esbmtk.readthedocs.io/en/latest/> for ESBMTK installation and usage instruction.

+To run these examples, you will need at least ESBMTK 0.14.x

 Download the examples via:

 ```sh